 LYMA has affected my life in so many ways.
 It saved my life at a time when nothing else could.
 It gave me the strength to bring the formula to market when everyone was telling me not to.
 It’s connected me with people with similar stories that I would never have met.
 It’s made me realise that failing at school isn’t a reason not to follow your dreams.
 It’s made me realise that working hard can be fun when you are passionate about it.
 LYMA balances me on a daily basis and helps me feel my best.

 LYMA has made me look at the world differently and recognise that there is a genuine role for preventative wellness and how evidence-based nutrition can change lives and impact society in a way I could never previously imagined.
-LYMA is my life, it’s my business, it’s my health, my beauty and my future.
+LYMA is my life, it’s my business, it’s my health, my skin, my beauty and my future.
 I will never stop ensuring that the LYMA philosophy of preventative wellness spreads as far and wide as possible.

 7. How do you wind down at the end of the day?

 Putting my daughter to bed.
 We always lay next to each other with the lights out.
 She’s holding a torch with her right hand and my elbow with her left, and I’m holding her book with my left hand and using the LYMA Laser with my right.
 She insists we read together and uses it as an opportunity to poke fun of me for my northern accent.
 Half an hour later she’s nodded off, my face is glowing, and I go downstairs to my husband and Netflix.

 It’s a close call between Curb Your Enthusiasm and Dr. Pimple Popper.
 I once spent an entire flight to LA watching Larry David and Dr. Sandra Lee on repeat.

 9. How do you cope with the low moments in your life?